chussenot/ServerlessConf2018-Workshop-OpenFaas/03-Docker-Kubernetes-Installation.md

 * `--ignore-preflight-errors` to bypass prefligth errors.

 We pass in `--token-ttl=0` so that the token never expires - do not use this setting in production.
-The UX for `kubeadm` means it's currently very hard to get a join token later on after the initial token has expired.

 > Optionally also pass `--apiserver-advertise-address=192.168.0.27` with the IP of the Pi.

 _Note: This step will take a long time, even up to 15 minutes._

+You can generate more tokens with the `kubeadm` [token commands](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-token/#cmd-token-generate)

 After the `init` is complete run the snippet given to you on the command-line: